BBCC–Hang Tuah station: Hang Tuah KL Monorail station

 The area saw the addition of the Hang Tuah KL Monorail station, a separate station that provides access to Kuala Lumpur Monorail (KL Monorail) services, with the opening of the line on 31 August 2003.
 The station, like virtually all other KL Monorail stations, is elevated and built over Jalan Hang Tuah, but was not initially directly integrated to the nearby existing LRT station until 2012.
 The station had two exits that lead to either side of the road, and is adjacent to and located northeast from the LRT station.
 The station is only accessible via stairways and escalators.
 The station's length is also longer in comparison to certain KL Monorail stations.

 The Hang Tuah monorail station is one of four Kuala Lumpur Monorail stations that serves the Kuala Lumpur Golden Triangle locality, the other three being the Raja Chulan station, the Bukit Bintang station and the Imbi station.
 The station is also one of two KL Monorail stations that is designated as an interchange to and from the Ampang Line and Sri Petaling Line, the other being the Titiwangsa station.

 Integrated Hang Tuah Station

 The proximity of the monorail station with the LRT station meant both stations are designated in transit maps as interchange stations between the two lines, and is subsequently use heavily primarily to reach Bukit Bintang and surrounding areas via the monorail line from the Ampang Line and the Sri Petaling Line.
 Since 2013, the two stations have been physically linked so it is no longer required to exit one station or to use the public sidewalk outside the station to reach the other station or to change lines (monorail to LRT or vice versa).

-Station structure

-The platforms of the LRT station were significantly revamped and remodelled when the station was physically linked to the nearby monorail station in 2012.
-These platforms have also been lengthened to accommodate longer trains.
-The elevated KL Monorail's station is located northeast to the LRT station.
-The concourse of the stations are located at the street level and level 1 respectively.

-Exits and Entrances

-This station has three signed entrances.
-Two originally part of the Hang Tuah Monorail station and a common signed access to the main ticketing hall for all three rail services.
-A new entrance connecting the station complex to the Bukit Bintang City Centre transit hub has been built for the development.